 The slow juicer after sieve yield for hard produce like carrots was in the 6 to 7 oz. range – about 1 oz. less than the 7 to 8 oz. range for raw juice yield.

 Centrifugal juicers excel in juicing this type of produce.
-However, there was still quite a bit of variance in yield and overall performance comparing different model centrifugal juicers.
+However, there is still quite a bit of variance in yield and overall performance comparing individual model centrifugal juicers.

-The bottom end of the range (for yield) centered around 9 oz.
+Our testing showed that the bottom end of the range for yield centered around 9 oz.
 The upper end of the range was around 11 oz.
-Lower end budget models tended to yield about 9 to 10 oz. of juice while higher end (mostly Breville) models yielded in the 10 to 11 oz. range.
+Lower end budget model centrifugal juicers tended to yield about 9 to 10 oz. of juice while higher end (mostly Breville) models yielded in the 10 to 11 oz. range.

 Moving our evaluation to after sieve yield we see a dramatic drop in performance for budget models compared to higher end (mostly Breville) models.
 For example, the Jamba 67901 saw its overall yield drop from 11.3 oz. (raw yield) down to 8.5 oz. after putting that initial yield through a sieve.
 This means that close to 3 oz.
 (11.3 minus 8.5 equals approx. 3 oz.) of the raw initial yield was some combination of foam and pulp.

 Compare this result to the Breville Juice Fountain Compact.
-Its initial yield was equal to its after sieve yield.
-Both yields were measured at 10.5 oz.
+Its initial yield was equal to its after sieve yield – both yields were measured at 10.5 oz.
 This means that the Compact’s initial raw yield essentially contained no pulp or foam.
-The Breville JE98XL garnered an out of juicer yield of 10.5 oz. also but an after sieve yield of 10.3 oz. – a difference of only 0.2 oz.
-This means that the JE98XL’s initial raw juice yield contains no more than 0.2 oz. of pulp and foam.
+The Breville Juice Fountain Plus garnered an out of juicer yield of 10.5 oz. also but an after sieve yield of 10.3 oz. – a difference of 0.2 oz.
+This means that the Juice Fountain Plus’s initial raw juice yield contains no more than 0.2 oz. of pulp and foam.
 Again, the cheaper Jamba 67901’s initial yield contained close to 3 oz. of pulp and foam.

 So, in summary, centrifugal juicers, in general, extract more juice than slow juicers from hard fruits and vegetables like carrots and beets.
 However, not all centrifugal juicers perform equally well juicing this type of produce.
 Higher end (mostly Breville) models extract an essentially pulp free and foam free juice.
 Lower end models tend to extract a juice with substantially more pulp and foam.